 As part of our raccoon removal and wildlife removal services through the years, we occasionally have call backs from previous clients.
 Animals return to haunt homeowners time and again, however homeowners that install prevention need not worry.
 The returning raccoon damaged the junction of this North York home as a result of no preventative screening.
 Previously, this home had raccoons that returned again this year and made it back into the attic.
 In addition to having raccoon problems, the home also had squirrels simultaneously in the previous year.

 As part of their predatory nature, raccoons actually smell the scent of other smaller animals and track them to their home.
 In most cases raccoons find the hole / entry point and enlarge it by chewing and clawing away at the opening.
 Once they gain entry, they will try their hardest to hunt and eat their prey.
-Usually they are successful because while they are nocturnal most smaller prey are diurnal.
+Usually they are successful because while they are nocturnal squirrels are diurnal.
 Which means raccoons wake up and hunt when their prey is deep a sleep.
 So for most squirrels sharing an attic with a raccoon it’s game over.

 Raccoon removal junction corner North York

 The junction’s soffit was damaged, as far as that kind of damage goes, only one animal in Ontario can do it..
 Raccoons.
 Regardless we carried out the inspection to be a 100% sure.
 Below you can see the pictures of the damage, and the work involving the removal of the raccoon from the attic.